kira1228/Vit-Clip/README.md

-This is the implementation of a CLIP-based ViT repo
+This is the implementation of a CLIP-based ViT reo